ryliejamesthomas/tildedocs-source/posts/social-unix-servers.md

 * What is a server?
 * What is Unix?
-* What does "Social" mean in the context of Unix servers?
+* What does "social" mean in the context of social Unix servers?

 ## What is a server?